TnTech-ECE/CapstoneStarterRepo/Reports/Conceptual Design Template.md

 ## Atomic Subsystem Specifications

-Given the hi-level design, give a detailed description of what function each subsection should perform.
-This should inculued verabie about how the subsystem helps achinve the projects goals.
+Given the high-level design, give a detailed description of what function each subsection should perform.
+This should inculued a description of how subsystem helps achinve the projects goals.
 Also inculde a functional description of operation.
 Describe the interface of the subsystem to other subsystems this should inculde inputs & outputs to other subsystems.
 If communication protocal is used document what will be sent and what will be recieved.

 For software subsystems draw the expected user interface (if any) and give a functional flow charts that capture the major sequencial steps needed to achive the desired funcsion.